 As I mentioned in one of my previous posts, I do not use hing in my everyday cooking and am not used to its flavor.
 I always prefer garlic.
 Though I used hing in this recipe, I used less than ½ the quantity the recipe called for.

 The other change I made was using less black peppercorns.
-The recipe called for 1 ½ tsp peppercorns and I used half of it.
+The recipe called for 1 ½ teaspoon peppercorns and I used half of it.
 I felt if one wants more fiery rice, can use up to 1 tsp.
 However, I prefer chilies or chili powder for heat and felt ¾ was just good enough for my taste.

 - 1 cup uncooked Basmati Rice regular rice can be used

-- ½ – ¾ tsp Salt
+- ½ – ¾ teaspoon Salt

 - Masala Powder